RISE-UNIBAS/humanities_data_benchmark/README.md

 This repository contains benchmark datasets (images and text files), prompts, ground truths, and evaluation scripts for assessing the performance of large language models (LLMs) on humanities-related tasks.
-The suite is designed as a resource for researchers and practitioners interested in systematically evaluating how well various LLMs perform on digital humanities (DH) tasks involving visual materials.
+The suite is designed as a resource for researchers and practitioners interested in systematically evaluating how well various LLMs perform on digital humanities (DH) tasks involving visual and text-like materials.

 > **ℹ Looking for benchmark results?**
 > This README provides an overview of the benchmark suite and explains how to use it.